Marisa090588T/airbnb/README.md

 > optional functions (except requirment)
 * Add as Favourite ⚪︎
-* Notification when accommodation added favourite or got message ⚪︎
+* Notification when accommodation added favorite or got message ⚪︎

 ## Things I would like to do
 * Create the map function for user can see the location on the map.